-Market structure can be seen as dynamic in nature, meaning that the price action on the right hand side of your screen is often the result or the cause of previous market structure.
-One way to illustrate this phenomenon is to use techniques that expose the underlying geometry that is present in all markets in an attempt to find future areas of support or resistance by utilizing previous market structure.
+Market structure can be seen as dynamic in nature, meaning that the price action on the right-hand side of your screen is often the result or the cause of the previous market structure.
+One way to illustrate this phenomenon is to use techniques that expose the underlying geometry that is present in all markets in an attempt to find future areas of support or resistance by utilizing the previous market structure.

 One of the best recent examples of this, is the major decline that Bitcoin experienced since the 17th December 2017.
 One market geometry tool that is heavily underrated, is the pitchfork and on the chart above I simply connected my Schiff pitchfork to 3 very important swings (black arrows).

 Using those exact swings (previous market structure) it became possible to find the next major area of support when price touched the lower blue line (called a median line) and reversed upwards again.
 Price has since been moving to the upside, but look at where it struggled to break through, right at the upper blue median line.

 Pitchforks, therefore, allow us to visually see that future major turns or swings are a function of previous market structure.

 Basing your trading decisions on only one drawing tool, like a pitchfork is not enough though but when used as part of a strategy, that is dynamic in nature, it becomes possible to take trades with minimal risk and large profit potential.

 What I’m getting at is that when you know how to read market structure and price action it becomes possible to plan trades, often ahead of time which is something that a fully automated mechanical trading system cannot do.

 After years of development and fine-tuning I have developed a strategy that aims to execute one specific goal:

 Finding the end of corrections within a trend and entering positions once the trend resumes again.